 - Healthy babies born to suspected/confirmed COVID-19 mothers and who do not require medical intervention should remain with their mother in the postnatal ward.
-See RCOG guidance for more detail. - For SARS-CoV-2 positive, suspected or at risk babies requiring assisted ventilation, in-line suction with endotracheal tubes should be used when staff are familiar with this and the use of a video-laryngoscope should be considered for intubation when available, to reduce proximity to the baby's airway.
+See RCOG guidance for more detail. - For SARS-CoV-2 positive, suspected or at-risk babies requiring assisted ventilation, in-line suction with endotracheal tubes should be used when staff are familiar with this and the use of a video-laryngoscope should be considered for intubation when available, to reduce proximity to the baby's airway.
 Intubation should only be undertaken by staff with appropriate competencies. - Although incubators do not need to be separated by 2 metres, neonatal units must consider how they enable recommended social distancing for both staff and parents.
 Measures might include spatial configuration of nurseries but every effort must be made to maintain existing cot capacity.

-4. Testing of the neonate
+4 Testing of the neonate

 - As of 27th April 2020, NHSE recommended testing all non-elective admissions to hospitals in conjunction with RCPCH, we interpreted this to include all mothers admitted in labour, but not all newborns admitted to NNUs.
 This position has not changed.
 The validity of testing the newborn remains unclear, with a significant risk of false positive as well as false negative results, and nasopharygeal swabs are relatively invasive.
 For further information see RCPCH guidance.
 Depending on local prevalence of SARS-CoV-2, it is reasonable to consider testing any baby > 72 hours of age readmitted from home, even with a non-respiratory condition (e.g. jaundice requiring phototherapy), although the risk of infection from an asymptomatic infant is likely to be very low if appropriate hygiene measures are adopted. - Clinical indications for testing and management of babies within hospital settings are outlined below.
-Early negative samples cannot be considered definitive (and this should be explained to parents at testing) and positive samples will require repeat, confirmatory testing. - We advocate the use of oropharyngeal swabs (or ET secretions if an endotracheal tube is in situ) for the newborn pending validation of salivary testing. - Management of the baby at birth and/or following admission to the neonatal unit depends upon maternal symptomatology and/or the result of maternal SARS-CoV-2 testing.
+Early negative samples cannot be considered definitive (and this should be explained to parents at testing) and positive samples will require repeat, confirmatory testing. - Babies requiring ventilatory support > 72 hours and who have not previously tested positive should be screened weekly for SARS-CoV-2, to maintain "green" status.
+Otherwise, routine testing of asymptomatic babies is not recommended. - We advocate the use of oropharyngeal swabs (or ET secretions if an endotracheal tube is in situ) for the newborn pending validation of salivary testing. - Management of the baby at birth and/or following admission to the neonatal unit depends upon maternal symptomatology and/or the result of maternal SARS-CoV-2 testing.

-5. Mother with clinically suspected or confirmed COVID-19 at birth
+5 Mother with clinically suspected or confirmed COVID-19 at birth

-• If the mother is under general anaesthesia, aerosol PPE (FFP3 mask, surgical gown, gloves and eye protection) must be worn.
+If the mother is under general anaesthesia, aerosol PPE (FFP3 mask, surgical gown, gloves and eye protection) must be worn.